-Note: The drive activity LEDs will flash slowly (once very 2 seconds) until the drive is started by the DS4700 Express controller.
+Note: The drive activity LEDs will flash slowly (once every 2 seconds) until the drive is started by the DS4700 Express controller.

 7. Turn on both power switches on the back of each controller in the storage subsystem.
-See Figure 4 on page 13 and Figure 5 on page 13 for power switch locations on AC power supply and fan units and see Figure 8 on page 15 and Figure 9 on page 16 for power switch locations on DC power supply and fan units.
+See Figure 4 on page 13 and Figure 5 on page 14 for power switch locations on AC power supply and fan units and see Figure 8 on page 16 and Figure 9 on page 17 for power switch locations on DC power supply and fan units.

 Depending on the number of storage expansion enclosures in the configuration, the storage subsystem might take several minutes to power up.
 The battery self-test might take an additional 15 minutes.
 The LEDs will blink intermittently until the storage subsystem powers up and completes the battery self-test.
+The green Battery Charging LED will flash slowly (once every 2 seconds) until the battery is fully charged.

 Before attempting any operations, wait at least five minutes for the storage subsystem to completely power up.
 A storage subsystem can take up to 10 minutes to power on and up to 15 more minutes to complete its controller battery self-test.
 During this time, the indicator lights on the front and back of the module blink intermittently.

-8. Determine the status of all storage subsystems and components in the configuration by completing the following steps:
+- 8. Determine the status of all storage subsystems and components in the configuration by completing the following steps: - a.

-- a.
 Check all LEDs on each component in the storage expansion enclosures.
 Ensure that all the LEDs show normal status.
-For more information on LED status for storage expansion enclosures, see "Checking the LEDs" on page 117 or the Installation, User's, and Maintenance Guide for your DS4000 storage expansion enclosure. - b.
+For more information on LED status for storage expansion enclosures, see "Checking the LEDs" on page 123 or the Installation, User's, and Maintenance Guide for your DS4000 storage expansion enclosure. - b.
 Check all LEDs on each component in the storage subsystem.
 Ensure that all the LEDs show normal status.
-For information about LED status, see "Solving problems" on page 175. - c.
-Open the DS4000 Storage Manager Subsystem Management window, and display the Physical View for the configuration.

-The status for each component will be either Optimal or Needs Attention.
+For information about LED status, see "Solving problems" on page 181. - c.
+Open the DS4000 Storage Manager Subsystem Management window, and display the Physical View for the configuration. - The status for each component will be either Optimal or Needs Attention. - d.

-- d.
 Review the status of the configuration components shown in the Subsystem Management window by selecting the appropriate component button for each storage subsystem. - 9.
 Are the LEDs indicating normal operation, and is the status Optimal on all the configuration components? - Yes End of procedure. - No Go to step 10. - 10.
 Diagnose and correct the fault by completing the following steps. - a.
 Run the DS4000 Storage Manager Recovery Guru by selecting the Recovery Guru toolbar button in the Subsystem Management window. - b.
-Complete the recovery procedure.

-If the Recovery Guru directs you to replace a failed component, use the individual LEDs on the storage subsystem to locate the specific failed component.
-For troubleshooting procedures, see Chapter 6, "Hardware maintenance," on page 175.
+Complete the recovery procedure. - If the Recovery Guru directs you to replace a failed component, use the individual LEDs on the storage subsystem to locate the specific failed component.
+For troubleshooting procedures, see Chapter 6, "Hardware maintenance," on page 181. - c.

-- c.
 When the recovery procedure is completed, select Recheck in the Recovery Guru.
 This action reruns the Recovery Guru to ensure that the problem has been corrected. - d.
 If the problem persists, contact your IBM service representative.